solum-sp/aps-be-common/README.md

 - Supports development, test, and production environments
 - Automatic loading of `.env`, `.env.test`, and `.env.production` files
 - Structured configuration using `AppConfig` with support for various service settings

-1. Define your configuration struct with environment variable tags:
+- Define your configuration struct with environment variable tags:
+    #### Basic usage
     ```go
     // Load the configuration
     cfg := &MyConfig{}